-$Error = DC Zero Offset + Gain \times Voltage Setting$
+Error = DC Zero Offset + Gain × Voltage Setting

-For a 1 V signal the theoretical error can be as high as 3 mV.
+For a 1 V signal the theoretical error can be as high as 2.5 mV.
 In practice the error is generally less than 1 mV.

 - 19) This specification is guaranteed by design.
-It has not tested. - 20) This specification is measured by applying zero voltage across a 1 Ω resistor and measuring current noise on the 600 μ A scale.
-One μ V of voltage noise creates a current of 1 μ A. The filters in the ADC Chain for the I Signal are used to limit the bandwidths as shown in the specification.

-Signal-averaging via Gamry DSP mode further reduces the measured noise.

-- 21) See Appendix D. - 22) Isolation quality has both DC factors and AC factors (predominately at the 600 kHz power-supply frequency).
+It is not tested. - 20) This specification is measured by applying zero voltage across a 1 Ω resistor and measuring current noise on the 500 μ A scale.
+1 μ V of voltage noise creates a current of 1 μ A. The filters in the ADC Chain for the 1 Signal are used to limit the bandwidths as shown in the specifications.
+Signal averaging via Gamry DSP mode further reduces the measured noise. - 21) See Appendix D. - 22) Excluding external power adapter and any cables supplied with unit. - 23) Excluding removable line cord. - 24) A platinum RTD sensor according to DIN/IEC751 European Standard is used to measure the temperature of a sample. - 25) Measured between 0 and 100°C. - 26) Two-pin connection through front panel Monitor connector or through BNC connector at Monitor board.
+Monitor board is an optional accessory. - 27) Isolation quality has both DC and AC factors, predominantly at the power-supply frequency of 300 kHz.
 Only the DC leakage current is shown here.
-Consult Gamry technical support for additional information. - 23) Excluding external power adapter and any cables supplied with unit. - 24) Excluding removable line cord.
+Measured under the following conditions: cell is a 10 k Ω resistor, PSTAT mode, CA speed is normal, I/E stability is slow, I/E range is 50 μ A, I-channel filter is 5 Hz, and I-channel gain is 100.

-Appendix B: Interface 1010 Cell Connector
+Appendix B: Interface 5000 Cell Connectors